 Proof.
-Since the verifier can observe every message from the prover, the arguments for the completeness and soundness from the classical setting still hold.
+Since the verifier can measure every message from the prover before using it, the arguments for the completeness and soundness from the classical setting still hold.
 What remains is to show that this protocol is still zero knowledge, which is not obvious.